The Strongest: 1969: The Viloco tragedy

 On 24 September 1969, a local holiday, the team was invited to participate in an exhibition game in Santa Cruz organized by the Asociacion Cruceña de Fubol (Santa Cruz's football association); the team had played its last official match on 14 September, and the friendly game was part of a break from their local competition.

-On 26 September, the day the team was due to return from Santa Cruz by plane, it was announced that the aircraft, a Lloyd Aéreo Boliviano DC-6 that was carrying twenty members of the team, had disappeared.
+On 26 September, the day the team was due to return from Santa Cruz by plane, it was announced that the aircraft, a Lloyd Aéreo Boliviano DC-6, had disappeared carrying sixteen of the team's players, one player on loan, the coach and two other staff members.
 A day later, there was news that the plane had crashed near Viloco, a rural area between the Tres Cruces Peaks.
-All sixty-nine passengers, including the entire squad, and five crew members died.
-The cause of the crash was attributed to pilot error.
-Luis Gini, Marco Antonio Velasco, and Rolando Vargas didn't board the plane due to their injuries.
+All 69 passengers and five crew members died.
+The investigation could not determine a specific cause.
+Players Luis Gini, Marco Antonio Velasco, and Rolando Vargas were not on board the plane.

 Members of the team who died in the crash were: